ankur-gupta/async/docs/suspendables/review.md

 In the rest of this course, we will study python's implementation of generators and coroutines, while discussing their specific design, syntax, and control flow.

+### Suspendables by control transfer and by syntax
+Control transfer and syntax are orthogonal properties.
+Both (explicit) generators and (implicit) coroutines are extended functions.